k8s-community/cluster-deploy/roles/network/README.md

 It will be used as the Internal dns domain name if DNS is enabled.
-Services will be discoverable under `<service-name>.<namespace>.svc.<domainname>.<clustername>`, e.g. myservice.default.svc.k8s.cluster
+Services will be discoverable under `<service-name>.<namespace>.svc.<domainname>.<clustername>`, e.g.
+`myservice.default.svc.k8s.cluster`.
 ```yaml
 gce_domain_name: k8s
 gce_cluster_name: cluster
 ```

-The network determines what network traffic the instance can access Use auto generated network name in most of all cases
+The network determines what network traffic the instance can access.
+Use auto generated network name in most of all cases.
 ```yaml
 gce_network_name: k8s
 ```

 Assigns the instance an IPv4 address from the subnetwork’s range.
-Use auto generated subnetwork name in most of all cases
+Use auto generated subnetwork name in most of all cases.
 ```yaml
 gce_subnet_name: k8s-cluster
 ```